Harikrish1019/M1/README.md

 ## RESULT:
-Thus the program to check whether the input value is equal to 1 using simple if statement has been executed successfully
+Thus the progrram to check whether the input value is equal to 1 using simple if statement has been executed successfully